TatumCreative/lemma-springs/README.md

 * [Demo](http://gregtatum.com/poems/springs/)

 A quick sketch for me to understand what's going on with springs on a mesh.
+A recent refactor moved the spring calculations into a web worker.

 # Building